 Here’s the thing: If you see a movie based on a video game and expect it to be objectively good, then you’re the only one to blame for your disappointment.
 It’s like playing a carnival game called “Face Punches” and demanding your money back because you got punched in the face.
-In the 23 years since the release of the first video-game movie, Super Mario Bros., there has never been, critically speaking, a good entry in the genre — even if the new Tomb Raider comes close to breaking that streak.
+In the 23 years since the release of the first video-game movie, Super Mario Bros., there has never been, critically speaking, a good entry in the genre — even if this year’s Tomb Raider came close to breaking that streak.
 Our David Edelstein calls it “a tight, fast, well-made B picture that delivered exactly what it promised.”

 But since “B picture” is the absolute ceiling on these kinds of products, it’s clearly time to stop judging video-game movies the way we judge other movies, and instead start weighing them exclusively against their peers.
 Street Fighter is always going to suffer in comparison to, say, Die Hard, but if you look at it in the context of similar movies, it starts to looks pretty impressive.
 And, hey, that’s something!